Smoke control for tall commercial buildings with deep basements

-Smoke control systems are required in most tall or deep buildings, both to protect the stairs to assist escape in the event of a fire and to allow fire-fighters access and enable clear conditions for them to fight the fire.
+Smoke control systems are required in most commercial buildings, both to protect the stairs to assist escape in the event of a fire and to allow fire-fighters access and enable clear conditions for them to fight the fire.

 Tall buildings are defined as being over 18m and deep buildings as being deeper than 10m underground from fire service access level.